playwithlu/civ-6-guides/civilization/Listening Post (CTP1).md

 # Listening Post (CTP1)

- is a [List%20of%20improvements%20%28CTP1%29](tile improvement) in "Civilization: Call to Power".
 Gameplay.
 Listening posts are structures which one can build outside a city to increase the Civilization's range of vision and protect its borders.
 They use technology and reconnaissance to detect units over great distances.
 Each listening post has a vision range of eight.
 This installation costs 1,000 PW with a four turn build time.
 Great Library entry.